WEATHER FORECAST FOR THE VIRGIN ISLANDS:

 For more weather information, visit the Department of Disaster Management WeatherStem Station on the provided link: http://bvi.weatherstem.com/tortola

 Disclaimer: The Department of Disaster Management (DDM) is not a Meteorological Office.
-Information the Department shares is gathered from several professional sources contracted by the Department.
+Information shared by the Department is gathered from several professional sources contracted by the Department.
 This information should be used as a guide for anyone interested in local weather conditions.
-By no means can DDM or the Government of the Virgin Islands be held accountable by anyone who uses this information appropriately for legal evidence or in justification of any decision, which may result in the loss of finances, property, or life.
+By no means can DDM or the Government of the Virgin Islands be held accountable by anyone who uses this information for legal evidence or in justification of any decision that may result in the loss of finances, property, or life.